ddycai/simple-template-engine/README.md

 echo $plink->render('view.php');
 ```

-Every template that the environment renders will extend the `layout.php`.
+Every template that the environment renders will extend `layout.php`.

 Templates can also be defined within PHP without having to render from file.
 You can create a new template object through the `template()` function of Environment.